About Us – Charitable Support

 Walking With The Wounded

-Rawlings Opticians are pleased to have made a donation to Walking With the Wounded.
+Rawlings are pleased to have donated to Walking With the Wounded.
 At the end of 2021 a team from Rawlings attended the Optix conference in Cardiff, a national optometric conference.
 One of the speakers was Duncan Slater, a wounded veteran who became the first ever double amputee to race to the South Pole as part of Walking With The Wounded's expedition team in 2013.
 Since then he has also become the first double amputee to compete in the world's toughest marathon Marathon Des Sables in 2017.
 Duncan has raised invaluable support and funds for the charity.

 Established in 2010, ‘WWTW’ is a leading military charity which recognises that those who served, deserve.
 Whether mentally wounded, socially wounded or physically wounded, they deserve the care, support and means they and their families need to function in society, serving in the communities in which they live, WTWW help with employment, mental health, care coordination and volunteering which saves jobs, homes, relationships and lives for the veterans who are struggling since leaving the military.
 They have innovative partnerships with the NHS, supporting mental health teams across the UK and have created “Project Nova” with the RFEA to intercept veterans in police custody to reduce reoffending.
 This and their other volunteering initiatives such as OP REGEN are delivering significant, positive, social impacts across the UK.
 Click here to learn more about WTWW.